 - David and Maeda Galinsky Graduate Student Fellowship |

 - This fellowship is offered annually to a highly-qualified incoming graduate student of the Clinical Psychology program and honors the late Dr. David Galinsky, a professor in the Department for more than 40 years who served as Chair from 1983 – 1993 and Director of the Clinical Psychology program.
-The fellowship also honors Dr. Maeda Galinksky, a Kenan Distinguished Professor in the UNC School of Social Work.
+The fellowship also honors the late Dr. Maeda Galinksky, a professor for more than 50 years in UNC’s School of Social Work.

 - Richard A. King Graduate Student Excellence Fund in Behavioral and Integrative Neuroscience |

 - Murray Turner ’76 created the Richard A. King Graduate Student Excellence Fund in 2008 to honor Dr. Richard King, a professor in the Department for nearly 50 years.
 This fund provides travel and research stipends for graduate students in the Behavioral and Integrative Neuroscience program.

 - J. Steven Reznick Diversity and Psychological Research Fund in Psychology & Neuroscience |